-Karan Mahajan Picks Out 10 Books He Loved
+Karan Mahajan Picks Out 10 of his Best-Loved Reads

-Karan's The Association of Small Bombs is amongst The New York Times Book Review's 'Ten Best Books of 2016' and has also been shortlisted for the 2016 National Book Awards in the US.
+Karan Mahajan's The Association of Small Bombs (Fourth Estate) is amongst The New York Times Book Review's 'Ten Best Books of 2016' and has also been shortlisted for the 2016 National Book Awards in the US.
+His first book Family Planning (HarperCollins India) was a finalist for the 2010 International Dylan Thomas Prize.
+His writing has appeared in The New York Times, The Wall Street Journal, The New Yorker, The Believer, n+1, among others.
+His upcoming novel The Complex is due to come out in March next year.

 2017-02-01T16:34:18+05:30

-Karan Mahajan Picks Out 10 Books He Loved
+Karan Mahajan Picks Out 10 of his Best-Loved Reads

 Half A Life by V. S. Naipaul, Picador